IAmAnthem/CanineCalculations/ReadMe.md

 - Continue adding comparisons until you see you've solved 17 of 17!
 - Your output result should match the result found in `Validation-RESULTS.txt`

-# Canine Calculations for Ancient Anguish
+# Blathering on about Ancient Anguish and Rangers

 [Ancient Anguish](http://www.anguish.org) is a MUD that has been around a long time.